 23. Light sweater

 It’s easy to overlook packing warm clothes when all you’re thinking about is spending time under the sun.
 Swimsuits, cover-ups, and comfy footwear are usually the first to get thrown in the suitcase.

-But cruise ships tend to keep public spaces like dining rooms, lounges, and show theaters really cold for when you want to escape the heat.
+But cruise ships tend to keep public spaces like dining rooms, lounges, and show theaters colder when you want to escape the heat.
 Don’t forget a light sweater or jacket unless you don’t mind shivering over your dinner plate in a tank top.

 READ MORE: 11 Items to Pack for Your Next Cruise

-Cruise Radio participants in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+Cruise Radio participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Many links in this article are Amazon affiliate links.